jaderigby/segments/README.md

 ![](/image-figures/layout-example-with-tiles-0.0.5.svg)

 Much better!
-With segments, layout is designed more how humans think of layout:
+With segments, layout is designed more how humans think:

 - a minor section, such as 1/3
 - a major section, such as 2/3

 This isn't to say that you don't have some compromises with segments, as well.
-What you DO get is a system that is intented to provide pleasant design relationships right from the start, rather than rigidly matching "the grid".
-These relationships of major/minor help you get work done, rather than pin you down.
+But what you DO get is a system that provides pleasant design relationships right out the gate, rather than rigidly attempting to match "the grid".
+These relationships of major/minor help you get work done, instead of pinning you down and locking you in.

-To emphasize this point further, the example above is really a portion of fifths &ndash; which is a match for the golden ratio of design!
+Stated in other terms, the example above is using a portion of fifths &ndash; which is a match for the golden ratio of design!
+Try _that_ with a grid!

 ## We Don't Need No Stinking Grids &ndash; Let's Use Segments! ##